-Named for the Maasai word “siringet” (which translates roughly as “the place where the land runs on forever”) Serengeti National Park is the oldest game reserve in Tanzania.
+Named for the Maasai word “siringet” (which translates roughly as “the place where the land runs on forever”) Serengeti National Park is the among the oldest game reserves in Tanzania.
 It’s also one of the most iconic safari destinations on the African continent.
-Located in the north of the country, it partly adjoins the Kenyan border and together with the Maasai Mara National Reserve provides the backdrop for the annual Great Migration - considered by many to be the planet’s most impressive natural event.
+Located in the north of the country, it partly adjoins the Kenyan border and together with the Masai Mara National Reserve provides the backdrop for the annual Great Migration - considered by many to be the planet’s most impressive natural event.

 It covers over 5,700 square miles/14,700 square kilometers, including vast expanses of grassland plains and tangled riverine forest.

 For more than 200 years, the Serengeti ecosystem provided fertile grazing land for nomadic Maasai tribes.
 The first European visited the area in 1892, and thereafter it became a popular haunt for big game hunters.
 In 1921, the colonial British administration addressed the decline in the Serengeti’s lion population by forming a partial reserve in the area.
 This was converted into a full reserve eight years later, and eventually established as the Serengeti National Park in 1951.
 Controversially, the government evicted Maasai living within the park’s borders in 1959.